basho-labs/little_riak_book/en/02-concepts.md

 There is a bit of overhead the partition approach.
 Some service must keep track of what range of values live on which node.
 A requesting application must know that the key `Spain` will be routed to Node B, not Node A.

 There's also another downside.
 Unlike replication, simple partitioning of data actually *decreases* uptime.
 If one node goes down, that entire partition of data is unavailable.
-This is why Riak combines both replication and partitioning.
+This is why Riak uses both replication and partitioning.

 ![Partitions](../assets/partitions.svg)